2,200-Year-Old Documents Hidden in a Well

 Bronze-plate printing for a Qin Dynasty royal decree, 221 BC

-The decree in Qin-style Seal Script with total of 40 characters declares the standards of the measurement in the newly unified China:
+The decree in Qin-style Seal Script with a total of 40 characters declares the standards of the measurement in the newly unified China:

 The 26th year under First Emperor Qin’s reign, The Emperor has unified the land under heaven, brought peace to the kingdom and become the Crown of China.
 Now His Majesty instructs Prime Minister and his office to issue a standard measurement code for everybody to follow.

-This three significant policies have ensured Chinese civilisation to last for another two thousand years until today.
+These three significant policies have ensured Chinese civilisation to last for another two thousand years until today.